 The Choir sang at Kapiti Playhouse as a fund-raiser for Age Concern.

 The Choir joined with the Wanganui Male Voice Choir for a concert in Whanganui on Sunday 11th June 2017, and the Wanganui Male Voice Choir joined with us for our public concert at St Andrew's on the Terrace on 18th June.

 The Choir gave a private concert for the Wellington Social Club for the Blind in October, as we have done many times.
 We will repeat that again next year.

 A number of our Choristers went to sing in the Australian Male Choir Festival in Wollongong, NSW, Australia on Sunday 15th October 2017, but we did not form a complete choir.
 We expected that this event would be repeated later this year in Sydney, but that has been delayed at least until later in 2021.

 We have also sung by invitation at retirement homes in the Wellington region.
 Recently, we sung at Summerset, Trentham.

 The Choir would like to have a deputy conductor, in case our Music Director is otherwise engaged, able to take over practice sessions if needed, and also able to take singing groups to private performances, for example at retirement villages, if our Music Director is unavailable.
 It would be really great if the deputy conductor would also be a regular singing member of the Choir, becoming familiar with the repertoire.
 If that appeals, please do contact us.

 It is with sadness that our previous Music Director, Bruce Cash had to relinquish the position in June 2019.
-However, we are delighted to welcome Mark Stamper as our new Music Director.
-Mark has now led the choir in a concert given at the Summerset Retirement Village, Trentham, and also at Coastal Villas, with resounding success, and also our recent public concerts.
-We look forward to enjoying Mark's unique style with leading the Choir at concerts and in rehearsals.
+However, we were delighted to welcome Mark Stamper as our new Music Director.
+Mark has now led the choir in concerts given at the Summerset Retirement Village, Trentham, and other venues, with resounding success, and also our recent public concerts.
+We enjoy Mark's unique style with leading the Choir at concerts and in rehearsals.